Meet your awesome MedLife MCAT Mentors

 Maryann knows firsthand how tough the MCAT can be, especially when you're short on time and resources.
 Her journey to a 518 MCAT score was marked by ups and downs.

-She scored a 498 on her initial practice test, way below what she knew she was truly capable of.
+She scored a 498 on an early practice test, way below what she knew she was truly capable of.
 She self-studied using free resources and her hard work paid off when she got a 512 on her first MCAT, an improvement but she knew she could do even better.

-Maryann decided to retake the MCAT in 2024, focusing on her weak spots.
-Despite hitting a frustrating plateau at the low 510s, she kept pushing, fine-tuning her strategies until something finally clicked.
+Maryann decided to retake the MCAT, focusing on her weak spots.
+Despite hitting a frustrating plateau, she kept pushing, fine-tuning her strategies until it finally clicked.
 Her hard work paid off when she scored an amazing 518 on the MCAT!

 Meet Maryann